brook-source/docs/docs/framework/wcf/feature-details/building-a-peer-channel-application.md

 ## In This Section
  [Converting a NetTcpBinding Application to a Peer Channel Application](../../../../docs/framework/wcf/feature-details/converting-a-nettcpbinding-application-to-a-peer-channel-application.md)
- Describes hot to convert a NetTcpBinding Application to a Peer Channel Application.
+ Describes how to convert a NetTcpBinding Application to a Peer Channel Application.

  [Limiting Message Distribution](../../../../docs/framework/wcf/feature-details/limiting-message-distribution.md)
  Discusses using Hop Count, a Message Propagation Filter, a local filter, or a direct connection to control how messages are forwarded throughout the mesh, and provides general guidelines for choosing an approach.